morelinq/MoreLINQ/README.md

 ### AsDeconstructible

-Enables a sequence's elements to be deconstructed into separate variables.
+Enables a sequence's elements to be deconstructed into matching number of variables.

 This method has 15 overloads.